MHKiT-Software/MHKiT-MATLAB/README.md

 * Tidal resource and device
 * Data visualization

+See the [documentation ] (https://mhkit-code-hub.github.io/MHKiT/index.html) for more information about MHKiT.

 Installation
 ------------------------
 MHKiT-Matlab consists of functions which wrap the MHKiT-Python functions.
 Therefore, MHKiT-Matlab requires Python (3.6, or 3.7) along with several Python